Irvine-Based Federal Criminal Defense Lawyer Protecting Your Rights

 As your legal representation, the Law Office of Diane C. Bass will offer an attorney-client relationship that seeks to keep you involved at every stage of your criminal defense.
 Attorney Diane C. Bass will attempt to provide a defense to the criminal charges which raise reasonable doubt, calls witness testimony into question, establishes possible mistaken identity, and other unique strategies which could help see charges dropped and a case dismissed before it ever goes to trial.

 If you are in need of a criminal defense law firm that understands the complexities of federal cases, please contact the office of Diane C. Bass.
-Located in Irvine, CA, the attorney offers a free consultation to new clients looking to better understand their legal options in the case of a federal crime.
+Located in Irvine, CA, the attorney offers a 1-hour consultation to new clients looking to better understand their legal options in the case of a federal crime.

 What Can You Expect When I Go to Federal Court or State Court?